Pizza (pronounced peet-suh)

 Advertising agency BBDO's concept paper (3 August 1995) for Pizza Hut’s Stuffed Crust campaign (Donald & Ivana Trump).

-Proving that Donald Trump (b 1946; US president 2017-2021) will do just about anything for the money, in 1995 he and then wife (#1) Ivana (née Zelníčková; b 1949) starred in a commercial for Pizza Hut’s new “Stuffed Crust” pizza, encouraging consumers to eat the things “crust first”.
-He knew it was wrong but did it anyway.
+Proving that Donald Trump (b 1946; US president 2017-2021) will do just about anything for money, in 1995 he and ex-wife (#1; the divorce granted in 1990) Ivana (née Zelníčková, 1949–2022) starred in a commercial for Pizza Hut’s new “Stuffed Crust” pizza, encouraging consumers to eat the things “crust first”.
+He knew it was wrong but did it anyway, something some critics suggest is an element in much of Mr Trump's conduct.

 Recommended pizza toppings